Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Slightly extended 12-round magazines are also available.

-A tritium front sight and blacked-out rear sight offer a surprisingly good sight picture.
-While the trigger is mediocre at best, the gun is shockingly accurate for how small it is.
+A tritium front sight and blacked-out rear sight offer a surprisingly good sight picture, especially for the price.

 So what’s the rub?
 It can be a bit rough to shoot.
 The thin profile and lack of weight make the LCP Max pretty snappy.